EvolBioInf/fur/README.md

 * GSL (Gnu Scientific Library)
 * `wget`
 * `gnuplot`
+* the inconsolata font, e. g. in package texlive-fonts-extra
 ## Compile
 Compile the sources using `make`; the executable `fur` is now in the directory `build`
 ## Documentation